Patagonia Men's Better Sweater® Fleece Vest

 - Offset shoulder seams for pack-wearing comfort and long-lasting durability

 - Zippered left-chest pocket; two zippered handwarmer pockets

-- Shape-holding micropolyester jersey trim at armholes and bottom hem provides added abrasion resistance
+- Shape-holding micropolyester jersey trim at armholes and hem provides added abrasion resistance

 - Flat-seam construction reduces bulk and helps minimize seam chafe; hip length

 - 10-oz 100% polyester knitted fleece dyed with a low-impact process that significantly reduces the use of dyestuffs, energy and water compared to conventional dyeing methods.
 Fabric is certified as bluesign® approved